MohamedSalahNajar/Movie-TV-Series-catalogue/Readme.md

 ## Features

+- 🌓 **Light & Dark Mode** - Toggle between themes with a click (saves your preference)
-- 📺 Browse popular movies and TV shows
+- 🎬 Browse movies and TV shows with multiple sections:
+  - 🔥 Trending Now
+  - ⭐ Popular
+  - 🏆 Top Rated
+- 🎭 Filter by categories/genres (Action, Comedy, Drama, etc.)
 - 🔍 Search for any movie or TV series
 - 📊 View detailed information (ratings, release dates, overview, genres)
-- 🎨 Clean and responsive design
+- 🎨 Professional design with smooth transitions
 - ⚡ Fast and simple interface

 ## How to Use